lambertjamesd/n64brew20201/doc/levels.md

 ## Decor

 Any object whose mesh name starts with `Decor` followed by a space will be interpreted as a decoration object.
 If a decoration object has a cooresponding mesh named `DecorBoundary` then the decor will use that mesh to define the collision for the decor object.
 Like the world boundary, the `DecorBoundary` mesh should consist entirely of vertical segments that when viewed from above form a convex shape.

+## Pathfinding

+That should be at most 1 object with the name `Pathfinding`.
+It should be a mesh that defines path for the AI to travel.
+Try to keep the number of vertices low probably less than 32, as too many vertices could effect performance.
+The mesh that define paths should consist of a bunch of point connected together.
+Lines connecting points should be clear of obstacles.
+All points should be reachable for any other point.
+The AI will use the connections between points to determine where it can travel to avoid obstacles.
+The mesh should also be extruded upwards so each point is actually 2.
+One point on the ground and one at least 1 unit above the other point.
+The lines connecting points will then become faces instead of just lines.
+This weird quirk is due to a limitation on the process of exporting to fbx then importing with assimp.
+Somewhere along the way lines are removed so to preseve connections they need to be polygons.

 ## LevelTemplate.blend